openrm/docker-pgdump-gcs/README.md

 # docker-pgdump-gcs
 A simple Docker container to perform a `pg_dump` command and upload the archive file to GCS.
+You can specify env variables used by the `pg_dump` to customize the execution (`PGDATABASE`, `PGHOST`, `PGPORT`, etc.).

-This container is meant to be used as a cronjob with Kubernetes.
+This container is meant to be used as a cronjob with Kubernetes, and it will simply dump the data as a plain SQL file with compression enabled.

 The service account running the container needs to have write access to the destination bucket, as this container makes use of `gsutil`.